eheimer/dirsize/README.md

 # DirSize

-DirSize is a Rust utility that lists the contents of a specified directory along with their sizes.
-If the entry is a directory, it lists the total size of the directory.
-The output is sorted by increasing size.
-It is meant to be compiled and run from the command line to list directory contents and sizes.
-I use it to keep an eye on hard-disk space.
+DirSize is a Rust rewrite of a bash script that lists the contents of a specified directory along with their sizes.

+The original bash script is included in the `reference` directory.

+## Rust

+This is a personal exercise to begin learning Rust.
+Much of the code was generated with Copilot, tested and confirmed by me to be working as well or better than the original bash script on my linux machine.

 ## Usage